A history of Mildmay Hospital

 Mildmay Hospital nursing badge awarded to Mary Richards

-With thanks to Sarah Rogers for this information and image.
+With thanks to Sarah Rogers for this information and the nursing badge image.

 Show your support for Mildmay